 When a home is being built, there will be gas, water, and sewer lines that have to go through the foundation walls.
 The area where the pipe actually meets the wall is usually sealed during the time of construction by the builder.
-However, as time passes, the seal can become very weak.
+A common waterproofing problem we see is, as time passes, the seal can become very weak.
 Additionally, if there is a constant rising and falling water table around the home due to a drought or an excessively rainy season, it can put a lot of force on these pipes from the outside.
 This can also weaken the seal, making it easier for moisture to seep into the basement and cause problems.

 Warning Signs of a Problem